-Dan Greenberg is a Senior Attorney at the Competitive Enterprise Institute.
-He was senior policy advisor at the U.S. Department of Labor from 2017 to 2021.
+Dan Greenberg is general counsel at the Competitive Enterprise Institute.
+He was a senior policy advisor at the U.S. Department of Labor from 2017 to 2021.
 He is the author of the CEI report, "'They're Taking My Stuff!': What You Need to Know about Seizure and Forfeiture."